 Decorating Easter Cookies

+Nothing inspires creativity in the kitchen like baking and decorating cookies, and it's a project that the whole family can enjoy together.
 An easy-to-make royal icing is the basis for our cookie-decorating techniques.
 Because royal icing can harden quickly, decorate the cookies while the icing is still soft and moist.

 3 egg whites, at room temperature

 Pinch of salt